Aroostook Flyer

 The Bangor & Aroostook fielded a handsome and elegant duo of streamliners considering its small size.

-For more than a century the railroad carved out an existence for itself primarily on the movement of timber products and agriculture (potatoes was an important source of traffic for many years, hence the name Potatoland Special, until the Penn Central era).
-Because of this the system is often not regarded, or even known, for its passenger services.
+For more than a century the railroad carved out an existence for itself primarily in the movement of timber products and agriculture - potatoes were an especially important source of traffic.

-As the public abandoned trains for highways and airlines during the 1950s the BAR recognized it was time to exit the business, ending all remaining trains by 1961.
-The railroad may have, perhaps, continued scheduling service after this time had it not been for the loss of through service over the Maine Central, which discontinued passenger operations during September of 1960.
+As the public abandoned trains for highways and airlines, the BAR recognized it was time to exit the business, ending all remaining trains by 1961.
+The railroad may have, perhaps, continued scheduling service after this time had it not been for the loss of through service over the Maine Central, which discontinued passenger operations entirely during September of 1960.

 Recent Articles